mangila/pokedex-java/backstage/README.md

 ### generation-task

 - Makes a PokeApi request to fetch all Pokémon from their Generation.
-- Enqueues all Pokémon into the `PokemonQueue`.
+- Add Stream logs to `pokemon-name-event`

 ### integration